-Shiraz is a beautiful city located in Fars province in the south of the country, is a tiny earthly paradise to people, that have been given as a gift.
+Shiraz is a beautiful city located in Fars province in the south of the country, is a tiny earthly paradise to people, that have been given it as a gift.
 When you are going to start planning to visit Iran, there is a number of places that you should include in your itinerary without a doubt.
 You can visit some cities like Tehran, Isfahan, Yazd, Kerman, or some single places like Soltanie dome, Zanjan- Kandovan village, Tabriz- Kashan city or ... but Shiraz is a city that you should see, you should visit.

 Shiraz is one of the destinations that you will definitely want to visit while traveling in Iran.
 With historical and cultural monuments from thousands of years ago up to recent decades like Persepolis, Pasargadae, Hafez Tomb, Saadi Tomb, and so many other historical and cultural attractions, we can call Shiraz the beauty of Persian culture and history.
 This city is known not only for its historic houses, gardens, and mosques but also for the famous poets (Hafez and Saadi) who were born and raised in the city, and shiraz has taken one of its titles from them (Shiraz the city of poets).

 At the heart of Persian civilization, Shiraz the capital of Fars Province and the cradle of Iran's Great Empire laid one of the most popular tourist destinations in Iran.

 Thank God for this tiny earthly Paradise land with a Pleasant and mild climate in all seasons.
 Shiraz is charming in all seasons but spring is the best time to evoke all the pictures of which Iran is famous: streets scented with jasmine, tea with orange blossom, poets, and nightingales.
-Sink yourself in its lush gardens, join Iranians' poets' lover, and read Hafez's poems while sitting on his grave, and let yourself to intoxicated by the smell of herbs and spices in the old bazaar of the city.
+Sink yourself in its lush gardens, join Iranians' poets' lovers, read Hafez's poems while sitting on his grave, and let yourself to intoxicated by the smell of herbs and spices in the old bazaar of the city.
 It will not take you long to realize that the few days you allotted to Shiraz are finished and have hundreds of places to visit.